fmichonneau/francoismichonneau.net/_posts/2022-10-13-import-big-csv.md

 2022-08-22-arrow-dataset-creation %}), and [Part 2]({% post_url
 2022-08-31-arrow-dataset-part-2 %}))

-The Single file API contains functions for each supported file format (CSV, JSON, Parquet, Feather/Arrow, ORC).
-They work on one file at a time, and they load the data in memory.
-So depending on the size of your file and the amount of memory you have available on your system, it might not be possible to load the dataset this way.
-If you _can_ load the dataset in memory queries will run faster because the data will be readily accessible to the query engine.

 In this post, we will explore how to convert a large CSV file to the Apache Parquet format using the Single file and the Dataset APIs with code examples in R and Python.
 We do the conversion from CSV to